-Where to go in Istanbul
+Where to Go in Istanbul

 I have recently been receiving the following question very frequently: “I’ll be in Istanbul soon.
 Do you have any recommendations for restaurants, places to see, or things to do?”
 I figured that sending an article is easier than writing similar things over and over again.